perez987/OpenCore-and-UEFI-Secure-Boot/UTM.md

 	- Turn the power supply back on using the switch on the rear of the unit
 	- Turn on the motherboard by pressing the case power on button.

 Not infrequently I have had to combine the 3 methods to fix the issue.
-Until now, I have always managed to recover the BIOS but it is not guaranteed that it will ever be damaged without repair.
+Until now, I have always managed to recover the BIOS but it is not guaranteed that at some point it cannot be damaged beyond repair.